23 July 2020

 W1M1 – W1 (week 1) and M1 (month 1) are emergency tax codes and appear at the end of an employee’s tax code.
 Tax is deducted only on what you are paid in the current pay period, not the whole year.

 K – Tax codes with the letter K refer to tax owed for company benefits, pension income or tax owed from previous years that are more than the personal tax allowance.
-K675 for example means that your income plus £6,750 is being taxed.
+K675, for example, means that your income plus £6,750 is being taxed.
+This is one of the codes to look out for.
+If you have been issued a K code and you usually submit personal tax returns every tax year you might want to check with HMRC, otherwise you might be paying too much tax in advance!

 As an umbrella worker with one employment, no taxable company benefits and no additional income (like pension income) you should be on the standard 1250L.